fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.8

+Ask for install templates only when at least one solution is found.

 ### 0.2.7

-Remove "Collapse All" button.
+Removed "Collapse All" button.
 It doesn't work and causes issues.

 ### 0.2.6